You must pay:

 Security bonds for property and affairs deputies

-You must pay a ‘security bond’ when you’re appointed as a property and affairs deputy.
+You may have to pay to set up a ‘security bond’ before you can be appointed as a property and affairs deputy.
 This is a type of insurance that protects the finances of the person you’re a deputy for.

 - the value of the estate of the person you’re a deputy for